austozi/docker-fdroidserver/README.md

 The [F-Droid server](https://gitlab.com/fdroid/fdroidserver), dockerised.

-This is the dockerised version of the F-Droid server bundled with the [Nginx web server from LinuxServer.io](https://hub.docker.com/r/linuxserver/nginx) in one Docker image based on Alpine Linux.
+This is the dockerised version of the F-Droid server bundled with the [Nginx web server from LinuxServer.io](https://hub.docker.com/r/linuxserver/nginx).
+It is based on Alpine Linux.

 ## Build